 As the events of 2020 have greatly disrupted the retail landscape, some VR applications turned out unfeasible and were discontinued or suspended for the time being, but others emerged to meet customers’ evolved expectations.

-Obstacles to VR adoption still exist, but they are minimized due to the technology’s advancement and growing popularity, so one can expect virtual reality to become a ubiquitous retail tool soon.
+Similar to computer vision in retail, obstacles to VR adoption still exist, but they are minimized due to the technology’s advancement and growing popularity, so one can expect virtual reality to become a ubiquitous retail tool soon.